 Other Tools and Accessories

 You also get a crevice tool and dusting brush included with the Shark Handvac.
-These tools are standard, but the crevice tool is somewhat on the short side, so it’s tricky to get between car seats.
-It’s still useful for areas like skirting boards, small gaps, and cobwebs though.
+These tools are standard, but the crevice tool is somewhat on the short side, so it’s almost useless for getting between car seats.
+We still found it useful for areas like skirting boards, small gaps, and cobwebs though.

-All the attachments are easy to take on and off, but there isn’t a wall mount or onboard storage included, so you’ll need to find somewhere else to keep them.
+We found all the attachments to be easy to take on and off, but there isn’t a wall mount, docking station, or onboard storage included, so you’ll need to find somewhere else to keep them.

 Shark HandVac CH950UKT Suction Power and Cleaning Performance